christian-kesler/ugle-auth/README.md

 # ugle-auth

-An authentication package by Uglesoft
+An authentication system for NodeJS web apps using sqlite

 ## Installation